🧼 FREE £6 Body Wash Bar on orders £3 🧼

 UVA penetrates deep into the skin’s dermis, damaging the proteins that give skin its tension, elasticity and structure.
 This is ultimately what skin ageing and wrinkles are: a weaker or ‘flimsier’ sub-structure.

-In extremis, these UVA rays can also cause DNA damage to skin cells, giving rise to skin cancer.
+UVA rays also cause DNA damage to skin cells, giving rise to skin cancer.

 The surprising bit is that UVA passes through glass, causing damage to the skin even if you aren't outside.